 Pneumatic Rubber-Tired Rollers

 They are better in many respects than smooth wheel rollers.
-Pneumatic rollers, which may weigh as much as 2000 KN consist of a heavily loaded wagon with several rows of tires.
+Pneumatic rollers, which may weigh as much as 2000 KN, consist of a heavily loaded wagon with several rows of tires.
 The tires are closely spaced- four to six in a row.
-The contact pressure under the tires may range up to 600 to 700 KN/m2 and they give about 70 to 80% coverage.
+The contact pressure under the tires may range from 600 to 700 KN/m2, and they give about 70 to 80% coverage.
 Pneumatic rollers, which can be used for sandy soil compaction, produce a combination of pressure and kneading action.

 Pneumatic Rubber Tired Roller